melt-umn/melt-website/silver/ref/decl/nonterminals/index.md

 The name, like all type names in Silver, must start with a capital letter.
 Type variables must be lower case.

-## Convenience extension
+## Quickly declaring occurrences

-An extension allows a nonterminal declaration to include a comma-separated list of attribute occurrences using the `with` keyword.
+Silver also allows a nonterminal declaration to include a comma-separated list of [attribute occurrences](/silver/ref/decl/occurs/) using the `with` keyword.
 For example:

 ```